KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 ## Feature Preprocessing and Standardization

 The preprocessing phase of multimodal depression detection data presents unique challenges due to the diverse nature of the input signals.
-Following the exploratory analysis phase, we developed and implemented a comprehensive preprocessing strategy designed to address the specific characteristics identified in each modality while preserving depression-relevant signal components.
+Following the exploratory analysis phase, a comprehensive preprocessing strategy was developed to address the specific characteristics identified in each modality while preserving depression-relevant signal components.
 This strategy encompasses temporal alignment, feature normalization, and dimensionality reduction, each carefully tailored to maintain the integrity of depression-relevant indicators.

 ### NLP Preprocessing